My Philosophy & the Midwives Model of Care

 I find that a supportive approach works best to really honor the wisdom of the mamatoto; that my skills and knowledge are ready for situations where exceptions may occur and as families want or need guidance or assistance.
 I realize that my role is superfluous – you don’t ‘need’ me.
 What have women done for ages?
 They have found their center, nourished themselves and their babies physically, emotionally, and spiritually, and birthed their babies as women had done before them.
 At one time, women had other women near them who shared the knowledge of their pregnancies and birth, and those of their mothers, sisters, aunts, and those who came before them.
 I have my own stories and the stories of my mommas that I have been able to serve to pass onto you.

-I agree with what Ina May Gaskin says about surrounding yourself with others who believe in what you are doing.
-I have created a community just for you – a monthly gathering of homebirth families who also share with one another on a yahoogroup.
+Surround yourself with others who believe in what you are doing.
+I have created a community just for you on Facebook.
 This community will support you, as you desire, during your journey through pregnancy and birth.

 Lead, and I will follow.